alexeyqian/minos/README.md

 ### Parsing ELF File Format

 ### Load Kernel into Memory
+loaded into 0x1000h - 0x6ffff (450K)
+mem range 0x500 - 0x1000 - 1 is used to pass params from loader to kernel

 ### Transfer Control to Kernel

 # Kernel
-; kernel is first read to at address:0x8000 from disk by loader in real mode ; then it's been moved to address:0x30000 from 0x8000 to execute in protection mode.
+; kernel is first read to at address:0x70000 from disk by loader in real mode ; then it's been moved to address:0x1000 from 0x70000 to execute in protection mode.
 ; the reason for read first then move, is because is easy to read from disk in real mode which has BIOS.
 ; but the kernel is elf format, and cannot run directly as pure bin, since it has format data.
 ; so it need to parse the elf file and load/move 'segments' into memory, so it can execute.